renomureza/mostly-adequate-guide/ch05-id.md

 lastUpper(arg); // 'UPPERCUT'
 loudLastUpper(arg); // 'UPPERCUT!'
 ```

-Applying the associative property gives us this flexibility and peace of mind that the result will be equivalent.
-The slightly more complicated variadic definition is included with the support libraries for this book and is the normal definition you'll find in libraries like

-One pleasant benefit of associativity is that any group of functions can be extracted and bundled together in their very own composition.
-Let's play with refactoring our previous example:

 Menerapkan properti asosiatif memberi kita fleksibilitas dan ketenangan pikiran bahwa hasilnya akan setara.